Characterizing the Structure of Online Conversations Across Reddit: Empirical Models Results

-Next, we quantify the impact of specific important global and local features on the discussion trees' properties.
-However, before performing a rigorous analysis controlling various factors, we perform an exploratory study to visualize how particular features separate different discussion tree structures.

-For the exploratory analysis, we create a two-dimensional grid that categorizes the discussion trees according to their depth and width.
+Next, we quantify the impact of specific important global and local features on the properties of the discussion trees.
+We first perform an exploratory study to visualize how particular features separate different discussion tree structures.
+To do so, we create a two-dimensional grid that categorizes the discussion trees according to their depth and width.
 Depth and width are two of the more critical structural properties since they add more nuance to the information regarding the sheer volume of discussions captured by the {\it size} variable.
-For instance, discussion trees with more depth could indicate a more focused to and fro conversation between the participants.
+For instance, discussion trees with more depth could indicate a more focused to-and-fro conversation between the participants.
 Deeper conversation trees are also more likely to comprise stimulating discussions, making the users engage with the post by {\it replying} to it.
 In contrast, wider discussion trees indicate several sub-conversations happening simultaneously, potentially leading to a broader array of opinions being expressed or remarks being made.

-Figure~\ref{fig:grid} shows the clustered discussion trees with several important post properties (both local and global) being stratified according to the depth and width of their average discussion trees.
+Figure~\ref{fig:grid} illustrates the subreddits annotated according to some of their important post properties (both local and global), projected onto 2D space that characterizes the depth and width of their average discussion trees.
 To isolate interesting patterns, we further divide this grid into regions with higher or lower than average width and depth.
-This leads to four disjoint regions: Type I where both the discussion trees' width and depth are larger than the average (shown by the dotted line).
-Along similar lines, Type II denotes region with lower width but higher depth.
-Finally, Type III and Type IV discussion trees have lower than average depth but lower and higher than the average width of the discussion tree, respectively.
+This leads to four disjoint regions, shown by the dotted lines.
+Compared to the average width and depth, discussion trees in the Type A regions are both wider and deeper, Type B ones are less wide but deeper, Type C regions are both less wide and less deep, and Type D regions are wider but less deep.